RileyDMK/Linux-Configuration/README.md

 I allowed ports 123, 2200, and 80 to be used.
 I configured key pair access.
-I added a new sudoer called "grader".
+I added a new sudoer called "grader" and a psql user called "catalog".

 iv.
-A list of any third-party resources you made use of to complete this project.
+Third party resources:

 AWS Lightsail
 Heroku guides
 Udacity guides and forums